JosephLai241/URS/.github/CONTRIBUTING.md

 CLI support made adding exporting to JSON, Redditor scraping, as well as post comments scraping functionality much easier to integrate, so URS 3.0.0 incorporated all of these new functions.

 I was still unsatisfied with the quality of my code, so I decided to do an OOP refactor and restructured URS.
-While the primary motivation was to make my code more readable, maintainable, and scalably, I also added color to terminal output, logger decorators, sorting scrape files into their own directories, and integrated Travis CI and Codecov.
+While the primary motivation was to make my code more readable, maintainable, and scalable, I also added color to terminal output, logger decorators, sorting scrape files into their own directories, and integrated Travis CI and Codecov.
 This spawned the release of URS 3.1.0.

 I plan on adding additional features as URS continues to grow, so stay tuned for updates!